alexmojaki/friendly_states/README.md

 1. You can't inherit from actual state classes.
 2. Transitions must live in classes that inherit (directly or indirectly) from the machine class.
-3. Classes that inherit from the machine (and thus can have transitions) but do not represent actual states (and thus can be inherited from) should have `abstract = True` in their body.
+3. Classes that inherit from the machine (and thus can have transitions) but do not represent actual states (and thus can be inherited from) should have `is_abstract = True` in their body.

 Here's an example: